 - COMPLETE – Network of contracting authorities that is creating a common information platform and support National Research and Education Networks and public entities in coordinating procurement procedures of novel optical network solutions, while synchronising Horizon 2020, national and Structural Funds financing sources.

-- EPP-eHEALTH (completed) - Group of healthcare providers created an EU wide network or e-health procurers to identify common needs, engage in open dialogue with industry and developed joint procurement roadmaps for more sustainable e-health solutions.
+- EPP-eHEALTH (completed) - Group of healthcare providers created an EU wide network or e-health procurers that published unmet needs and developed joint procurement roadmaps for more sustainable e-health solutions.
 EPP eHealth procurers have already

 - SAEPP (completed) - Network of ambulance procurers and users that prepared the ground for the procurement of an ICT-equipped ambulance of the future that enables a shift to more on-the-spot treatment.
-The objective is to avoid unnecessary hospital admissions and the associated patient distress and hospital costs.
+This can avoid unnecessary hospital admissions and reduce the associated patient distress.